khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/color.md

 ### Accessing information

-Colour should never be the only visual means of communicating information ([WCAG 1.4.1](https://www.w3.org/WAI/WCAG21/Understanding/use-of-color)).
+Color should never be the only visual means of communicating information ([WCAG 1.4.1](https://www.w3.org/WAI/WCAG21/Understanding/use-of-color)).

-Use colors at least two steps apart to ensure distinguishable contrast for states and border/fill combinations.